African Americans in the Civil War

 Remembering the Events from the American Civil War

-“Once let the black man get upon his person the brass letter, U.S.; let him get an eagle on his button, and a musket on his shoulder, and bullets in his pocket, and there is no power on earth that can deny that he has earned the right to citizenship” –Frederick Douglass.
+“Once let the Black man get upon his person the brass letter, U.S.; let him get an eagle on his button, and a musket on his shoulder, and bullets in his pocket, and there is no power on earth that can deny that he has earned the right to citizenship” –Frederick Douglass.

 Josiah's tomb is located in the Grand Army of the Republic (GAR) Circle at Forest Lawn Cemetery in Omaha, Nebraska.
-He was the second to last remaining African-American Civil War veteran in Omaha at the time of his passing.
+He was the second to last remaining African-American Civil War veteran in Omaha at the time of his death.

 American Civil War

 During the years of the Civil War thousands of African Americans played a crucial role in defending our freedoms.
 As the guns fell silent across the nation, these newly minted veterans saw new lives in the North.
 Hundreds of veterans and their families established themselves in Omaha.
 Among those who made Omaha home were three men: Edward Jones, Josiah Waddle and July Miles.
 We learned about the roles they played in one of the pivotal conflicts in our history.

 A 9:25 video produced in 2011 interviewing Creola Woodall and her work uncovering the 58 African Americans buried in Row 19 at Laurel Hill Cemetery, many in unmarked, shallow graves.